 Aho tallies 5 points, 'Canes snap Wild's streak

 Sebastian Aho scored three goals, capped by an unassisted short-handed tally into an empty net with 1:21 to play, as the Carolina Hurricanes defeated the visiting Minnesota Wild 6-2 on Saturday night.
 The outcome snapped the Wild's 11-game points streak (8-0-3), which had been the second-longest string in franchise history.
-Minnesota hadn't lost in regulation since a Nov.
-12 loss by a 3-1 score at Los Angeles.
+Minnesota hadn't lost in regulation since a 3-1 defeat at Los Angeles on Nov.
+12.

-Aho, who also had two assists, scored twice in the second period, including a power-play marker.
+Aho, who also had two assists, scored twice in the second period, including a power-play goal.
 He has three multi-goal games this season, pushing his team-leading goals total to 16.
-The five points set Aho's career high across 272 games.
+The five points set Aho's career-high across 272 games.

-Ryan Donato and Mats Zuccarello scored for the Wild, who didn't give themselves much of a chance for a comeback with only seven third-period shots on goal.
+Ryan Donato and Mats Zuccarello scored for the Wild, who only produced seven third-period shots on goal.
 Minnesota also had seven shots in the first period.
 Minnesota goalie Alex Stalock made 34 saves.

 Donato opened the scoring, knocking in his own rebound just 2:21 in.
 The Hurricanes went up 2-1 when Svechnikov converted on a 5-on-3 power play with 4:58 left in the first.